Hejsil/zig-clap/README.md

     // Initialize our diagnostics, which can be used for reporting useful errors.
     // This is optional.
 You can also pass `.{}` to `clap.parse` if you don't
-    // care about the extra information `Diagnostics` provides. var diag = clap.Diagnostic{};
+    // care about the extra information `Diagnostic` provides. var diag = clap.Diagnostic{};
     var res = clap.parse(clap.Help, &params, clap.parsers.default, .{
         .diagnostic = &diag,